xwmario/Warez/README.md

 - [Torrage](http://anonym.es/?https://torrage.info/) - Torrage is a free service for caching torrent files online.
 - [Torrents.csv](http://anonym.es/?https://torrents-csv.ml/) - An [open source](http://anonym.es/?https://gitlab.com/dessalines/torrents.csv) - collaborative repository of torrents, consisting of a single, searchable torrents.csv.
 - [Torznab](http://anonym.es/?https://nzbdrone.readthedocs.io/Implementing-a-Torznab-indexer/) - Newznab-like API offering a standardized recent/search API for both TV and movies.
-- [Where are torrents permitted?](http://anonym.es/?https://i.imgur.com/3fHyG2S.png) - A world map (picture) which shows where warez torrenting is allowed.
 - [ZBIGZ](http://anonym.es/?https://zbigz.com/) - Zbigz is a very good solution if your PC or laptop is locked by your ISP, it allows you to download torrents via Browser.

 **[`^        back to top        ^`](#)**